amogh10/ml-class-exercises/README.md

 * Exercise 5 - Regularized Linear Regression and Bias vs Variance: Implement regularized linear regression and use it to study models with different bias-variance properties.

+* Exercise 6 - Support Vector Machines: Use SVMs to build a spam classifier.